Self-assembly of polyelectrolyte diblock copolymers within mixtures of monovalent and multivalent counterions†

-In this study, the self-assembly behavior of polyelectrolyte (PE) diblock copolymers in solutions containing mixtures of monovalent and multivalent counterions is investigated using molecular dynamics simulation.
-The properties of the assembled micelles and counterion condensations at different fractions of charge of multivalent ion are discussed.
-The bridging effect of multivalent ions induces electrostatic correlations of the PE chains, leading to the fusion of large micelles and the formation of bulky aggregates.
-Notably, lamellar and well-organized face-centered cubic (FCC) arrangements of the assembled micelles are observed in the mixture of monovalent and trivalent ions.
-At large fractions of multivalent ions, cylindrical and lamellar precipitates composed of the assembled micelles are formed owing to the inter-connecting coronas.
-Mixtures of monovalent and multivalent counterions allow regulation of the electrostatic interactions and tuning of the properties in assembled micelles.
+In this study, the self-assembly behavior of polyelectrolyte (PE) diblock copolymers in solutions containing mixtures of monovalent and multivalent counterions was investigated using molecular dynamics simulation.
+The properties of the assembled micelles and counterion condensations at different charge fractions of multivalent ions have been discussed.
+The bridging effect of multivalent ions induces the electrostatic correlations of the PE chains, leading to the fusion of large micelles and the formation of bulky aggregates.
+Notably, lamellar and well-organized face-centered cubic (FCC) arrangements of the assembled micelles were observed in the mixture of monovalent and trivalent ions.
+At large fractions of multivalent ions, cylindrical and lamellar precipitates composed of the assembled micelles were formed owing to the inter-connecting coronas.
+The mixtures of monovalent and multivalent counterions allow the regulation of the electrostatic interactions and tuning of the properties in assembled micelles.